tanin47/tip/PROVIDER.md

 Debugging Tips
 ---------------

-* Try running `~/Library/Application\ Scripts/tanin.tip/provider.script [some-input]` in Terminal to see if it works correctly
+* Try running `~/Library/Application\ Scripts/tanin.tip/provider.script [some-input] --bundle-id [some-bundle-id]` in Terminal to see if it works correctly
 * Open Console.app and set filter Process=Tip.
 The logs from Tip will show up.